On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games

 The rest of the paper is organized as follows.
-In Section \ref{sec:result}, we present the results for our MFG system.
-In Section \ref{sec:Preliminaries}, we review the necessary theory for our analysis, in particular, Malliavin calculus and differentiability of functionals defined on $\cP_2(\R^d)$.
-In Section \ref{sec:Preliminaries2}, we recall the basic theory of FBSDE with quadratic growth and show some preliminary results for the case of McKean-Vlasov FBSDE.
-In Section \ref{sec:main}, we give the proof of the main theorem.
+In Section \ref{sec:result}, we present our results.
+In Section \ref{sec:Preliminaries}, we review the necessary theory for our analysis, in particular Malliavin calculus and differentiability of functionals defined on $\cP_2(\R^d)$.
+In Section \ref{sec:Preliminaries2}, we recall the theory of FBSDE with quadratic growth.
+Finally, we study the McKean-Vlasov FBSDE \eqref{eq:weak_mfg2} and provide proofs of our results in Section \ref{sec:proof-results}.